-Wheeling Service, to which Metropolitan's rate for wheeling service applies, refers to the use of Metropolitan's facilities, including its rights to use State Water Project facilities, to transport water not owned or controlled by Metropolitan to its member public agencies, in transactions entered into by Metropolitan for a period of up to one year.
-Wheeling to member agencies in transactions of over one year, or wheeling to third parties, are subject to negotiated agreements.
+Wheeling Service, to which Metropolitan's rate for wheeling service normally applies, refers to the use of Metropolitan's facilities, including its rights to use State Water Project facilities, to transport water not owned or controlled by Metropolitan to its member public agencies, in transactions entered into by Metropolitan for a period of up to one year.
+The wheeling rate for such water service was previously applicable as set forth in Section 4405(b), and included the Water Stewardship Rate.
+However, pursuant to the Board's direction, the Water Stewardship Rate does not apply in CYs 2021 and 2022 and therefore, the rate for wheeling service at Metropolitan's Administrative Code Section 4405(b) is deemed inapplicable during that period.
+Any wheeling service to any member agency pursuant to Section 4405(a) will be provided at a price for the transaction to be agreed upon by Metropolitan and the member agency (as is already the case for wheeling of over one year to member agencies and wheeling of any duration to third parties).
 See Section 9 for more information regarding Metropolitan's wheeling service to its member agencies.